sudheerj/javascript-interview-questions/README.md

 11. ### What is a first class function

-    In Javascript, functions are first class objects.
-First-class functions means when functions in that language are treated like any other variable.
+    In JavaScript, **first-class functions(first-class citizens)** mean that functions are treated like any other variable.
+That means:

-    For example, in such a language, a function can be passed as an argument to other functions, can be returned by another function and can be assigned as a value to a variable.
-For example, in the below example, handler functions assigned to a listener
+    1. You can assign a function to a variable.
+    2. You can pass a function as an argument to another function.
+    3. You can return a function from another function.

+    This capability enables powerful patterns like callbacks, higher-order functions, event handling, and functional programming in JavaScript.

+    For example, the handler function below is assigned to a variable and then passed as an argument to the `addEventListener` method.

     ```javascript
     const handler = () => console.log("This is a click handler function");